Media Relations Statistics & Benchmarks

 These statistics cover pitch performance benchmarks, journalist preferences, media industry trends, and the metrics that define successful media outreach in 2026.

-Media Industry Landscape
+Media Landscape & Journalism Trends

-Earned Media Value & ROI
+Earned Media Value & Credibility

 Press Release Distribution